Olusegun Obasanjo: Economic policy

 Obasanjo continued with three major irrigation schemes in northern Nigeria that were first announced under Murtala: the Kano River Project, the Bakalori Scheme, and the South Chad Irrigation Project.
 His government also continued the Agricultural Development Projects launched in Funtua, Gusau, and Gombe.
-Some reforestation projects were also initiated to stall the encroachment of the Sahara Desert in the north.
+Some reforestation projects were also initiated to stall the encroachment of the Sahara in the north.
 To meet the country's growing demand for electricity, Obasanjo oversaw the launch of two new hydroelectric projects and a thermal plant.
 The oil industry remained an important part of Nigeria's economy and under Obasanjo the Ministry of Petroleum Resources was merged with the Nigerian National Oil Corporation to form the Nigerian National Petroleum Corporation (NNPC).
 Obasanjo also supported the creation of a liquefaction plant at Bonny, which was 62% financed by the NNPC; the project was abandoned by his successor amid spiralling cost increases.
 Obasanjo also continued the planning of the Ajaokuta integrated steel mill, an inherited project that many critics in the civil service argued was unviable.

 In the mid-1970s, Nigeria also faced declining agricultural production, a process caused by successive governments finding it cheaper to import food than grow it domestically.
 In May 1976, Obasanjo launched Operation Feed the Nation, a project to revitalise small-scale farming and which involved students being paid to farm during the holidays.
 The project also involved abolishing duties on livestock feed and farm implements, subsidizing the use of fertilisers, and easing agricultural credit.
 In March 1978, Obasanjo issued the Land Use Decree which gave the state propriety rights over all land.
 This was designed to stop land hoarding and land speculation, and brought praise from the Nigerian left although was disliked by many land-owning families.
 Obasanjo saw it as one of his government's main achievements.
 Obasanjo supported the restraints on foreign investment of Gowon and continued these policies.
+Nationalization economic policies in key sectors eroded private investment, leading to industrial stagnation, though proponents credit Obasanjo with stabilizing fiscal discipline relative to predecessors.